Ageing of the Netherlands

 The population of the Netherlands is getting increasingly older, due to longer life expectancy and a sub-replacement fertility rate.
-In Dutch this phenomenon is called Vergrijzing (English: Graying).
+In Dutch this phenomenon is called Vergrijzing (English: Greying).
 As of 1 January 2023 around 20% of the Dutch population is aged 65 or older.
 It is predicted that this will increase to 24% in 2035 with some areas facing more severe ageing than others, especially rural municipalities in the east of the country.
 It is expected that the following decades this percentage will continue to increase.
 The cause of the ageing population of the Netherlands can be traced back to the 1970s when the fertility rate started to rapidly drop.

 History

 After the Second World War the fertility rate of the Netherlands was for twenty consecutive years higher than 3.0, with the baby boom as an outlier between 1945 and 1954.
 Starting in 1969 the fertility rate started to decline rapidly; in 1973 it reached 2.1 and in 1976 it stabilized at around 1.5 to 1.6.

 In 1900 around 6% of the Dutch population was aged 65 or older and fifty years later, in 1950, this percentage was less than 8%.
 In 1975 this had increased to 11%.
 In 2024 those aged 65 or older were estimated to be 20.5% of the Dutch population.